-Summer is just starting which means most of us are starting to get back into an outdoor routine.
-Even for the “all seasons” outdoor enthusiast this is still a time of transition and jumping back into summer activities can be challenging.
+Summer is just starting, which means most of us are ready to get back into an outdoor routine.
+Even for the “all seasons” outdoor enthusiast, this is still a time of transition and jumping back into summer activities can be challenging.
 So, if you’re ready to brush off the dust and hit the trail, here are a few tips.

 Check Your Shoes